lgcorzo/llmops-python-package/Documents/Metrics_stories.md

 ---

 **Title:**
-As a **data scientist**, I want to use `SklearnMetric` to compute evaluation metrics using scikit-learn functions, so that I can easily integrate standardized metrics into my machine learning workflows.
+As a **data scientist**, I want to use `AutogenMetric` to compute evaluation metrics using scikit-learn functions, so that I can easily integrate standardized metrics into my machine learning workflows.

 ---

 **Description:**
-The `SklearnMetric` class extends the `Metric` base class to utilize scikit-learn's extensive library of evaluation metrics.
+The `AutogenMetric` class extends the `Metric` base class to utilize scikit-learn's extensive library of evaluation metrics.
 This class enables the computation of metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and others with minimal configuration, ensuring flexibility and compatibility with existing tools and pipelines.

 ---